PineappleRind/bigsur-contextmenu/README.md

 ```javascript
 menu.attach(document.getElementById('canvas'))
 ```
-The argument passed is the element to attach the `contextmenu` event to.
+The argument passed must be an HTML element, or an array of HTML elements.

 ## Options
 **Arguments for the object passed into the `ContextMenu` class**